NIH-MIP/Pathology_DetectInkedBoundaries/README.txt

 # General workflow:
 #       1. read in image stack, find lowest magnification ratio (smallest
 #           sampling of full-res image)
+#       2. Option 'auto' ink detection/outlining
-#       2. deconvolve RGB H&E image using Khan et al Random Forest Classifier
+#               2a. deconvolve RGB H&E image using Khan et al Classifier
-#       3. Make a mask of tissue sample using H channel
+#               2b.
+Make a mask of tissue sample using H channel
-#       4. Use k-means clustering to detect inked markings from remaining
+#               2c.
+Use k-means clustering to detect inked markings from
-#           channels within tissue sample
+#                   remaining channels within tissue sample
-#       5. Grow-shrink morhological operations to determine ROIs
+#               2d.
+Grow-shrink morhological operations to determine ROIs
-#       6. Initiate user interface for accept/reject of all proposed ROIs
+#               2e.
+Initiate user interface for accept/reject of all
+#                   proposed ROIs
-#       7. Initiate user interface to allow editing of accepted ROIs
+#               2f.
+Initiate user interface to allow editing of accepted ROIs
+#          Option 'manual' ink outlining
+#               3a. user prompted for number of ROIs
+#               3b. initiate user interface for manual outlining
+#               3c. after each ROI is outlined, user should close figure
-#       8. Correlation-based image registration of inked and un-inked
+#       3. Correlation-based image registration of inked and un-inked
-#       9. Write annotation file
+#       4. Write annotation file
 #           (.xml if supplied .svs or .cz if supplied .czi)
 #
 ## DEPENDENCIES #############################################################################################